lalashiwoya/socialsolidarityCOVID19/README.md

 ```
 @inproceedings{ils:changes,
    title = "Changes in European Solidarity Before and During COVID-19: Evidence from a Large Crowd- and Expert-Annotated Twitter Dataset",
-   author = "Alexandra Ils and Dan Liu and Daniela Grunow and Steffen Eger",
+   author = "Ils, Alexandra and Liu, Dan and Grunow, Daniela and Eger, Steffen",
    year = "2021",
    booktitle = "Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics",
    publisher = "Association for Computational Linguistics",